OrelGabay89/ClickDimensionsExam/README.md

 ## Development server

-Please run `ng serve` instead npm start(do not go through the Proxy) Navigate to `http://localhost:4200/`.
+Please run `ng serve` instead of npm start(do not go through the Proxy) Navigate to `http://localhost:4200/`.

 Thanks